 Back to our ‘lil F-250 for a moment.
 They are copious hand bars in it.
 Four on each side.
 Just inside the central pillars, are two very large such bars.
 We’ve found that these are just wonderful anchor points for harness attachments, which allow for someone to firmly anchor themselves if they need to be sitting on the window sill, hanging out the window for some reason.
 (Another opportunity to use your imagination.)
 These internal attachment points almost seem made for special occasions.

 Modern vehicles have some survivability issues tied to electronics.
 Aside from that, there isn’t much to be concerned about.
 Get your spares, learn how to install them, and go about your business.
 As long as it can physically handle the mission you envision it undertaking, keeping it is a lot cheaper than buying another vehicle.

 A note regarding computers.
 You can buy a used one from a wrecking yard, but be sure it came from a vehicle with the same power train options as yours, and that its part number cross references to your vehicle if the years are different.
 You dealer can flash it specifically to your make, model and year.
-Run it to verify to works, and then stuff it in the Faraday cage (ammo box with metallic seal).
-Make sure it is packed so that it doesn’t tough any portion of the cage at any time, and stays dry.
+Run it to verify to works, and then stuff it in the EMP Box (ammo box with metallic seal).
+Make sure it is packed so that it doesn’t touch any portion of the box at any time, and stays dry.